IteraLabs/atelier/atelier-dcml/README.md

 ## Models

 - `models.rs`: hosts the `LogisticClassifier`, a convex linear model to perform binary classification.

+- Attributes: `id`, `weights`
+- Methods: `compute_gradient`, `forward`

 ## Loss Functions

 - `functions`: hosts the `CrossEntropy`, the loss function to track learning for the binary `LogisticClassifier`.
 In the same script the `Regularized` trait is defined, which will require to have a regularization operation named `RegType`, which has the *L1*, *L1*, and, *Elasticnet* variants, all compatible with loss functions and parameters used in convex linear methods.

+- Attributes: 'weights', `y`, `y_hat`, `epsilon`
+- Methods: 'regularize'

 ## Optimizers

 - `optimizers.rs`: Includes the `GradientDescent`, the fundamental learning algorithm, which complies with the `Optimizer` trait also defined in this script.

+- Attributes: 'id', 'learning_rate'
+- Methods: 'step', 'reset'

 Hierarchical Concepts: